CONGENITAL KYPHOSIS

 Posterior Spinal Fusion (PSF)

-- Procedure: This technique involves accessing the spine from the back (posterior approach) and fusing the affected vertebrae together.
-Bone grafts are placed between the vertebrae, and instrumentation such as rods, screws, or hooks are used to maintain alignment during the healing process.
+• Procedure: This technique involves accessing the spine from the back (posterior approach) and fusing the affected vertebrae.
+Bone grafts are placed between the vertebrae, and rods, screws, or hooks are used to maintain alignment during the healing process.

-- Indications: PSF is typically recommended for deformities less than 50 to 60 degrees without significant anterior structural abnormalities.
-It is often performed in younger children to halt progression of the curvature.
+• Indications: PSF is typically recommended for deformities less than 50 to 60 degrees without significant anterior structural abnormalities.
+It is often performed in younger children to halt the progression of the curvature.

 Anterior and Posterior Spinal Fusion (APSF)

-- Indications: APSF is indicated for severe deformities exceeding 60 degrees, presence of anterior structural defects, or when there is spinal cord compression necessitating decompression.
+• Indications: APSF is indicated for severe deformities exceeding 60 degrees, the presence of anterior structural defects, or when there is spinal cord compression requiring decompression.

 Osteotomy Procedures

-- Indications: This technique is utilized in cases with rigid deformities where standard fusion procedures are insufficient to achieve the desired correction.
+• Indications: This technique is utilized in cases with rigid deformities where standard fusion procedures do not achieve the desired correction.

 Halo-Gravity Traction (HGT)

-- Indications: HGT is considered for patients with severe and rigid spinal deformities, particularly when immediate surgical correction poses significant risks.
+• Indications: HGT is considered for patients with severe and rigid spinal deformities, particularly when surgical correction poses significant risks.

 Considerations and Outcomes

-- Age at Surgery: Early intervention, often before the age of 5, is associated with better outcomes, particularly in preventing progression of the deformity.
+• Age at Surgery: Early treatment, often before the age of 5, is associated with better outcomes by preventing the progression of the deformity.

-- Surgical Risks: As with any major surgery, there are risks including infection, bleeding, nerve injury, and complications related to anesthesia.
-The complexity of congenital kyphosis surgeries necessitates careful preoperative planning and a skilled surgical team.
+• Surgical Risks: As with any major surgery, there are risks including infection, bleeding, nerve injury, and complications related to anesthesia.
+The complexity of congenital kyphosis surgeries requires careful preoperative planning and a skilled surgical team.

 Rehabilitation and Physical Therapy